-As mentioned in the previous section, Germain emphasised the need to use statistics to develop a typology of characters and attitudes, drawing an analogy with physical bodies, to better understand social equilibrium and social change.
+As mentioned in the previous section, Germain had emphasized the need to use statistics to develop a typology of characters and attitudes, drawing an analogy with physical bodies, to better understand social equilibrium and social change.
 The use of statistics was the mathematician's way of making sense of multiple minor trends and tendencies.
-Here it is important to note that at the time that Tarde wrote Monadology and sociology, as well as Social laws (Tarde, 1899/2000), he was director of the Criminal Statistics Bureau of the French Ministry of Justice.
-He had actually highlighted the importance of a science of statistics' (Tarde, 1899/2000, p.
-21), with the goal 'to discover and separate real quantities from the confused general mass of social facts' (Tarde, 1899/2000, p.
-21), a real critique of Durkheim's famous notion.
-In his view, the success of a science of statistics

-'is greater the more it strives to reach beyond the particular human acts which it collects, and to measure the total mass of beliefs and desires' (Tarde, 1899/2000, p.
-22).
+Here it is important to note that at the time that Tarde wrote Monadology and Sociology, as well as the Social Laws, he was director of the Criminal Statistics Bureau of the French Ministry of Justice.
+He had actually highlighted the importance of 'a science of statistics' (2000 [1899], 21), with the goal 'to discover and separate real quantities from the confused general mass of social facts' (ibid.), a real critique of Durkheim's famous notion.
+In his view, the success of a science of statistics 'is greater the more it strives to reach beyond the particular human acts which it collects, and to measure the total mass of beliefs and desires.' (ibid., 22)

-Beyond the level of application and in the philosophical context of thinking small, Latour observes that Tarde did not seek to explain 'the lower levels,' meaning the individual, by referring to 'the higher levels,' which pertain to the social (Latour, 2002, p.
-119).
+Beyond the level of application and in the philosophical context of thinking small, Latour has observed that Tarde did not seek to explain 'the lower levels,' meaning the individual, by referring to 'the higher levels,' which pertain to the social (2002, 119).
 Tarde, in rethinking the social, argued that the division between the individual and society is irrelevant for understanding human interactions.
 Instead, he argued that the social does not explain anything but is itself what requires explanation.
 In referring explicitly to the sociologies of Durkheim and Spencer that were prevalent in France after Comte, he wrote:

-These writers imagine they are stating a weighty truth when they assert, for instance that languages and religions are collective productions [...] and that the formations and transformations of societies are always to be explained by the coercive action of the group upon its individual members (so that the latter, great and small alike, are always moulded and made subordinate to the former), rather than by the suggestive and contagious influence of certain select individuals upon the group as a whole.
-(Tarde, 1899/2000, p.
-25)
+These writers imagine they are stating a weighty truth when they assert, for instance that languages and religions are collective productions [...] and that the formations and transformations of societies are always to be explained by the coercive action of the group upon its individual members (so that the latter, great and small alike, are always moulded and made subordinate to the former), rather than by the suggestive and contagious influence of certain select individuals upon the group as a whole.'
+(2000 [1899], 25).

-For Tarde, the main issue with such assertions lies in explaining 'how such a general assimilation could ever have taken place' (Tarde, 1899/2000).
-He thus views the social not as a cause but as the effect of individual interactions occurring in the details of everyday practices and relationships, shaped by the laws of imitation, opposition, and adaptation, a universal system that he developed in detail (Tarde, 1899/2000).
-Referring to Tarde's concept of the 'contagious influence' of individuals on groups, and expanding on his Social laws, Tonkonoff comments that, for Tarde, the social emerges through 'contagion, creation, and conflict' (Tonkonoff, 2024, p.
-48).
+For Tarde, the main issue with such assertions lies in explaining 'how such a general assimilation could ever have taken place' (ibid).
+He thus viewed the social not as a cause, but as the effect of individual interactions occurring in the details of everyday practices and relationships, shaped by the laws of imitation, opposition, and adaptation, a universal system that he developed in detail (2000 [1899].
+Referring to Tarde's concept of the 'contagious influence' of individuals on groups, and expanding on his Social Laws, Tonkonoff has commented that, for Tarde, the social emerges through 'contagion, creation, and conflict' (2024, 48).